The Crossbreed Designer Dog Craze Disaster or Success

 I have recently written an article on the importance of understanding the difference between Instinct and Intelligence.
 It will open your eyes to how vitally important natural drives and instinct is to each breed.
 (2) Instinct and Drive

-My other concern is the genetic predisposition of pedigree dogs to certain ailments.
+Health Risks: My other concern is the genetic predisposition of pedigree dogs to certain ailments.
 Breeders are working hard to eradicate these known medical conditions in our Pedigrees.
 There have been enormous positive changes in breed-specific ailments.
-This is due in the main to the hard work by the pedigree breeders and a dramatic rise in health screening of both adult and puppy dogs.
+This is due in the main to the hard work of the pedigree breeders and a dramatic rise in health screening of both adult and puppy dogs.

 For instance, the most common crossbreed is the labradoodle.
 These are the common health conditions in the two breeds used to make up this crossbreed